Larissa & Sam

 “I bought my bridesmaids bracelets engraved with ‘Always remember… never let anyone dull your sparkle’.
 It’s a bangle I have myself and love the quote as it’s a good staple to live by!” – Larissa.

 Larissa and Sam worked with ‘floral sculptor’ Owen from Little Lillies who created the most amazing floral displays and a brilliant bridal bouquet that included airplants, succulents, a big King Protea, Calla lilies and roses to name but a few.

 As well as the Manzanita tree table centrepieces that were decorated with peach flowers in test tubes and battery operated candles hanging from the branches in glass baubles, Owen also created a truly superb table plan.
 Larissa has since replanted succulents from her bouquet at home.

 “We also had a wall of origami paper cranes in assorted colours.
 I’d read that it’s a Japanese tradition to fold 1000 paper cranes to bring good luck to the bride and groom – we made it to 500 and it looked great!” – Larissa.

-The couple and their guests were totally wowed by Galloping Gourmet’s afternoon tea while their evening food of fish and chips in cones plus Pimms arrival drinks gave their feast a traditionally British flavour.
+The couple and their guests were totally wowed by the on-site catering team’s afternoon tea while their evening food of fish and chips in cones plus Pimms arrival drinks gave their feast a traditionally British flavour.
 There was also the cake, made by the groom that included layers of chocolate, lemon, chocolate orange, rum and raspberry and fruitcake.